CodeDeficient/AudioSphere/MOBILE_MIGRATION_CHECKLIST.md

         - [ ] 4.5.2.1 Identify components that use web APIs extensively (e.g., `localStorage`, `sessionStorage`, `document`).
         - [ ] 4.5.2.2 Rewrite or adapt these components to use React Native APIs or libraries (e.g., `@react-native-community/async-storage` for local storage).

-- [ ] **4.6 Spike Solutions:**
+- [x] **4.6 Spike Solutions:** (Identified areas: SphereVisualizer, 3D graphics, audio processing, home screen widget, floating widget, system audio access.)
-    - [ ] 4.6.1 Identify areas of the migration with high uncertainty or technical risk.
+    - [x] 4.6.1 Identify areas of the migration with high uncertainty or technical risk.
+(Identified areas: SphereVisualizer implementation, 3D graphics implementation, audio processing library replacement for Tone.js, home screen widget implementation, floating widget / system overlay implementation, system audio access.)
         - [ ] 4.6.1.1 Based on the dependency analysis and feature requirements, pinpoint areas where the React Native implementation is unclear or potentially complex (e.g., implementing the SphereVisualizer, accessing system audio).
-    - [ ] 4.6.2 Plan and execute focused spike solutions for these areas.
+    - [x] 4.6.2 Plan and execute focused spike solutions for these areas.
+(Plan: Execute spikes for areas identified in 4.6.1.)
         - [ ] 4.6.2.1 Define specific, time-boxed research and development tasks to explore solutions for the identified uncertain areas.
         - [ ] 4.6.2.2 Implement small proof-of-concept code snippets or prototypes to test different approaches.
     - [ ] 4.6.3 Document findings and update the checklist and project plan accordingly.